NVIDIA BlueField Platform Software Troubleshooting Guide

 RSS Hashing Issue with GRE Traffic

-Issue: GRE traffic is not being RSS hashed to multiple cores when received on a CX6 interface, although it works correctly with the same traffic on an Intel i40e interface.
+Symptom : GRE traffic is not being RSS hashed to multiple cores when received on a ConnectX-6 interface.
+However, the same traffic is correctly hashed on an Intel i40e interface.

-Resolution : To enable RSS hashing for GRE traffic over inner headers, you need to create a flow rule that specifically matches tunneled packets.
-For example:
+Resolution : To enable RSS hashing for GRE traffic over inner headers, create a flow rule that specifically matches tunneled packets.
+Flow rule example:

-If you attempt to use RSS level 2 in a flow rule without including a tunnel header item, you will encounter an error: “inner RSS is not supported for non-tunnel flows.”
+If you attempt to use RSS level 2 in a flow rule without including a tunnel header item, you will encounter the following error:

 Unable to Probe SF/VF Device with crypto-perf-test App on Arm

-Issue: I encounter this error when attempting to probe an SF on startup on an Arm host, using the following command:
+Symptom: An error occurs when attempting to probe an SF on startup using the crypto-perf-test application on an Arm host with the following command:

 Copy